-The society hereby grants the country tune from hime to time you a mutually agreed basis.
+The soulty hereby grants the country time in the country the mutually agreed basis.

 9. DESTRUCTION OF PREMISES

 - 9.01 In the event the said premises and the improvements constructed thereon shall be totally or partially destroyed by fire, earthquake, flood, storms, insurrection, riot, public disorder, or casulty, Society shall have the option of either restoring the premises and/or improvements constructed thereon or terminating this agreement.
 Society shall exercise its option within ninety (90) days of the happening of the casualty. - 9.02 In the event Society does not elect the restore the premises and/or improvements constructed thereon, the Society shall remove said improvements and restore said premises to such conditions as is satisfactory to County, unless County gives notice of its intention to restore the premises and/or the improvements constructed thereon.